syncfusion-content/wpf-docs/wpf/GridControl/Working-with-Grid.md

-> Note: You can also provide numeric values for *.
+N> You can also provide numeric values for *.

 > * can be preceded by any double value.